Daniel-Krzyczkowski/Cloud-Pharmacy-On-Azure/README.md

 ![cloud-pharmacy-main-logo.PNG](images/cloud-pharmacy-main-logo.PNG)

-Cloud Pharmacy is a fake medical company which used Microsoft Azure cloud services to implement the system for patients, physicians, and medicaments store.
+Cloud Pharmacy is a fake medical company which uses Microsoft Azure cloud services to implement the system for patients, physicians, and medicaments store.

 **Implementation details and architecture concepts explanation will be published on my YouTube channel in form of video series, subscribe here: [youtube.com/techmindfactory](https://www.youtube.com/techmindfactory)**